 - Rename your column with the previous column name.
-So I’m renaming my table column as NAME.

 And don’t worry, because, after the capitalization, I’ll show you how to copy them back to the original column.

-- Now, insert the UPPER function in the cell of the newly created column where you want your capitalization to begin.
+Insert the UPPER function in the cell of the newly created column where you want your capitalization to begin.

 I am going to inserting the function into the second cell of the column because that’s where I want my capitalization to begin.
-My function will look like this: =UPPER(A2)

 After inserting the function press the enter key to complete inserting the function.

-Now, look what happened: After I press the enter key, the function quickly converted all the text in cell A2 to uppercase.
-Every text in the original cell is successfully capitalized in the new cell.
-Thus, the text in cell A2 is now capitalized in cell B2.
+After hitting the enter key, the function quickly converted all the text in cell A2 to uppercase.

 If you use Excel tables to organize your data, Excel will automatically copy the function in the remaining cells of the table.